 The front porch and projecting third story gable with applied details is pure Queen Anne in nature although, when taken as a whole, the facade is quite reserved.
 About the bay window.
-It’s an odd feature that is some ways mimics the bay below and right but there is the door.
+It’s an odd feature that in some ways mimics the bay below and right but there is the door.
 I suspect it is not original.
 Perhaps added to give access to the porch roof.
 The lack of a balustrade seems to negate that use.
-Either way it seems out of place along with the square windows in the band above.
-This house, like it’s neighbor across Munjoy Street, is not listed in the 1924 tax roles for some odd reason.
-This removes the possibility of seeing if the bay was altered after 1924.
+Either way, it seems out of place along with the square windows in the band above.
+The tax photo does not show the house from the front precluding determining the bay arrangement at that time.

 Frank Howard took a mortgage on 22 Eastern Promenade in late 1924.
 The bank foreclosed on this mortgage in 1933.
 They retained ownership until 1938.
 I think as it foreclosed in the heart of the Great Depression, the bank held the property and maybe rented it until the market rebounded.

 After the bank sold the home in 1938, it changed hands every three years or so for a decade.
 In 1948 it was purchased by Thomas Schoolar.
 He was in born 1892.
 In June of 1948, Thomas married a Davina Fox of Yonkers, New York.
 The info for Thomas and Davina beyond that is scarce.
 I do know he died in 1979 and Davina in 1991.
 Both in Portland.
 They had sold 22 Eastern Promenade to Mary Mancini in 1963.